A data-driven interpretation of the stability of molecular crystals: Author Contributions

 \section{Author Contributions}

 RKC and MC designed the study and wrote the manuscript.
 RKC computed the molecular energies and geometries, built the machine learning models, and designed the figures.
 MP separated the crystals into molecular components, screened the dataset before relaxation calculations, started the molecular energy calculations, and edited the manuscript.
-EAE performed DFT to determine the relaxed crystals and their energies, advised on the dataset provenance and curation, and edited the manuscript.
+EAE advised on the dataset provenance and curation and edited the manuscript.